-Group [day] child care homes and child [day] [child]care centers that administer medications of any kind shall comply with all requirements of this section and shall have written policies and procedures at the facility governing the administration of medications which shall include, but not be limited to, the types of medication that shall be administered, parental responsibilities, staff responsibilities, proper storage of medication and record keeping.
+Group [day] child care homes and child [day] [child]care centers that administer medications of any kind shall comply with all requirements of this section and shall have written policies and procedures at the facility governing the administration of medications which shall include, but not be limited to, the types of medication that shall be administered, parental responsibilities, program staff responsibilities, proper storage of medication and record keeping.
 [Said] Such policies and procedures shall be available for review by [the commissioner] the Office during [site] inspections or upon demand and shall reflect best practice.
 A group child [day] care home or child [day] [child] care center shall not deny services to a child on the basis of a child's known or suspected allergy or because a child has a prescription for [an automatic pre-filled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction or for injectable equipment used to administer glucagon.
-A group [day] child care home or child [day] care home or for injectable equipment used to administer glucagon.
-A group [day] child care home or child [day] care home or child [day] care home or child [day] care center shall not deny services to a child on the basis of a child's diagnosis of a sthma or because a child has a prescription for an inhalant medication to treat asthma.
+A group [day] child care home or child [day] care center shall not deny services to a child on the basis of a child's diagnosis of asthma or because a child has a prescription for ran inhalant medication to treat asthma.